 "So you want to tell me what's on your mind?"
 Clint asked, toying with an arrowhead.
 Tony wasn't even going to ask where he got that from.
 His sanity depended on it.
 Almost as if he knew what he was thinking, Clint gave him another smirk but this one didn't reach his eyes.
 "Seriously, Tone?
 What's wrong?"

 "A few years ago, the only people that gave a damn about me and vice versa were Rhodey and Pepper.
 And even they kept their distance.
 They still do.
 I know they care but sometimes I'm too much for them.
 But you guys… you don't keep your distance.
 You're here.
 You're under my skin.
 I care a lot more than I ever thought I would.
-That… bothers me."
+That… bothers me.
+Because I don't know what I'm supposed to do with that.
+I don't know how I'm supposed to be okay whenever something happens to one of you.
+I don't know how to be okay with caring."

 "Something he wanted to destroy," Tony finished.

 "Yeah.
 He was actually pissed that I ratted out Duquesne to Carson.
 He was there… when Duquesne….
 He was there but he didn't help.
 He never helped.
 That night, he just left me there.
 The one person I trusted most in the world and he left me in a ditch.
 I promised I was never going to let anyone get that close again.
 Then I met Phil, Fury and Tasha.
-Then I met you guys."
+Then I met you guys.
+And you assholes made me care despite my best efforts to shut that nonsense down."

 Tony smiled a little.
 "Guess it's one of those mutual things, huh?"